-- 2.1 Auxiliary Lock A lock having a latch bolt or dead bolt operated by a key, paddle and/or turn, and usually used in addition to a primary lock or latching device. - 2.2 Backset The distance from the edge of the door measured at the centerline of the door thickness to the centerline of the function holes or cross bore.
+2.1 Auxiliary Lock A lock having a latch bolt or dead bolt and usually used in addition to a primary lock or latching device.

+2.2 Backset The distance from the edge of the door measured at the centerline of the door thickness to the centerline of the function holes or cross bore.